New York State Law

 laws.

-* 61. Chief fire marshall, assistant chief fire marshall, fire
+61. Chief fire marshall, assistant chief fire marshall, fire marshall

-the Suffolk county department of fire, rescue and emergency services,
+Suffolk county department of fire, rescue and emergency services, when

-when acting pursuant to their special duties in matters arising under
+acting pursuant to their special duties in matters arising under the

 provided, however, that nothing in this subdivision shall be deemed to